wearecontinuum/codeexercise/README.md

 ## Submission

-Make your sure you fill in the `submission.md` before submitting.
+Make sure you fill in the `submission.md` before submitting.
 Once you have completed the exercise you can email a) a link to your GitHub repo or b) zip of the exercise.

+You can can forward the zip file to careers@wearecontinuum.com